Complaints, Grievances and Disputes

 - be ordered to pay all or any part of the costs of the investigation or hearing

 Complaints, grievances or disputes must be provided to the Institute of Certified Bookkeepers in writing.
-They will be handled by the ICB Board, and in a timely manner, with due consideration to the rights of each party and adequate time for communication.
+They will be handled by the ICB Complaints Process (as outlined in the Constitution), and in a timely manner, with due consideration to the rights of each party and adequate time for communication.

 Outcomes may include requirements for members to undertake further education, censure, disciplinary action or suspension or termination of membership.